MapColonies/bundler/README.md

 - `token`: private github repositories require a valid github token. to bundle\list such repositories a token must be provided upon command. to set a persistent token see [local configuration](#Local-Configuration)

 ## Bundle command
-Bundles a single/multiple repositories and their artifacts into a single tar.gz archive ready for bdila a repository is provided by `{owner}/{name}/{ref}`
+Bundles single/multiple repositories and their artifacts into a single tar.gz archive ready for bdila a repository is provided by `{owner}/{name}/{ref}`
 - owner is non-required, defaults to `MapColonies`
 - name is required, the repository name